Exposing Barriers to Flexibility Aggregation in Unbalanced Distribution Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{odern} distribution systems are developing with the rapid integration of distributed energy resources (DER), especially in low voltage (LV) networks \cite{Eid2016,Chen2020,Liu_Ochoa2022}.
-Controllable DER, such as battery energy storage systems, prosumers, electric vehicle aggregators, etc., have the technical ability to adjust their power exchange with the grid and, therefore, can provide flexibility services, e.g., by balancing electricity supply and demand \cite{Schittekatte2020,Riaz2021}.
-These services can be used to improve the planning and operation of distribution systems, as well as be aggregated and traded between distribution and transmission system operators (DSO and TSO) \cite{Gerard2018,Vicente-Pastor2019,Givisiez2020}.
+\IEEEPARstart{M}{odern} distribution systems are evolving rapidly with the increasing integration of distributed energy resources (DER), particularly in low voltage (LV) networks \cite{Eid2016,Chen2020,Liu_Ochoa2022}.
+Controllable DER, such as battery energy storage systems (BESS), prosumers, and electric vehicles (EV), have the technical ability to adjust their power exchange with the grid and thus provide flexibility services, for example, by helping to balance electricity supply and demand \cite{Schittekatte2020,Riaz2022}.
+Such services can improve the operation of distribution systems and can also be aggregated and traded between distribution and transmission system operators (DSO and TSO) \cite{Gerard2018,Vicente-Pastor2019,Muller2019,Givisiez2020,Yi2021,Paredes2023}.

-Flexibility aggregation models are considered key for providing both local flexibility services (e.g., within LV feeders) and system-level services (e.g., at the primary substations or TSO-DSO interfaces) \cite{Muller2019,Yi2021,Fruh2022,Nazir2022,Petrou2021,Liu_Ochoa2022,Churkin2023,Riaz2021,Silva2018,Capitanescu2018,Contreras2018,Bolfek2021,Contreras2021,Sarstedt2022}.
-The idea behind such models is to estimate the limits of flexible active and reactive power exchanges at certain locations of a distribution network.
-By estimating these limits, DSO can clear flexibility markets while managing network constraints.
-The sets of all feasible power exchanges (operating points) in the P-Q space are known as aggregated P-Q flexibility areas or nodal operating envelopes \cite{Riaz2021,Churkin2023}.
+To enable flexibility services, flexibility aggregation models are essential both at the local level (within LV feeders) and system level (at primary substations or TSO-DSO interfaces) \cite{Heleno2015,Silva2018,Capitanescu2018,Contreras2018,Kalantar-Neyestanaki2020,Tan2020,Bolfek2021,Contreras2021,Lopez2021,Petrou2021,Sarstedt2022,Fruh2022,Nazir2022,Riaz2022,Liu_Ochoa2022,ChurkinSegmentation,Churkin2024,Rabiee2024,Chrysostomou2025,liu2025region,Pozo2025,Jiang2025}.
+These models aim to estimate the limits of flexible active (P) and reactive (Q) power exchanges at specific locations of a distribution network.
+By estimating the P-Q limits, DSO can clear flexibility markets while managing network constraints.
+The sets of all feasible power exchanges (operating points) in the P-Q space are known as aggregated P-Q flexibility areas or nodal operating envelopes \cite{Riaz2022,Churkin2024}.